Two weeks ago, between photoshoots in New York and Australia, Wendy from Blue Lily flew in from California for a photoshoot with June.

 This last one is perfection — I think it totally captures the craziness-but-happiness that is our household:

 What do you think?
 Will June survive this big family?
 Have you ever had a newborn photoshoot?

-P.S. — If you’re hoping to have a newborn photo session, try to get it scheduled before the baby actually arrives (I highly recommend Blue Lily).
+P.S. — If you’re hoping to have a newborn photo session, try to get it scheduled before the baby actually arrives.
 I hear the shots are best if taken within the first two weeks of the birth.
 And don’t worry if it seems too overwhelming to have a photographer at your house when the baby is so young.
 I was totally in my pjs during the whole shoot.
 Wendy didn’t mind at all.